top of page

 Visa Requirements

-As with most travel destinations, your passport needs to be valid for at least six months beyond your departure date out of Kenya, with at least two consecutive (unstamped) blank visa pages in your passport.
-The visa costs around £30 or $50 and can be bought on arrival in Nairobi (just ensure that you have the exact US dollars with you and that your US$ bills were issued after 2006) or in advance from the relevant Kenyan High Commission.
+As with most travel destinations, your passport must be valid for at least six months beyond your departure date out of Kenya, with at least two consecutive (unstamped) blank visa pages in your passport.
+The visa costs around £30 or $50 and can be bought on arrival in Nairobi (ensure that you have the exact US dollars and that your US bills were issued after 2006) or in advance from the relevant Kenyan High Commission.

-There are a number of mandatory medications and vaccinations for Kenya, so here is our complete list:
+There are several mandatory medications and vaccinations for Kenya, so here is our complete list:

 Malaria

-While Nairobi and some other highland areas are relatively low-risk malaria zones, malaria in Kenya (as well as many areas of East Africa) is endemic so we strongly recommend that you obtain anti-malaria medication before you depart from your medical doctor or other health authority.
+While Nairobi and some other highland areas are relatively low-risk malaria zones, malaria in Kenya (as well as many regions of East Africa) is endemic, so we strongly recommend obtaining anti-malaria medication before you depart from your medical doctor or other health authority.
 The most commonly prescribed malaria tablet is currently Malarone.
-Malaria tablets unfortunately often come with some side-effects (fortunately the most common ones aren’t too serious) and for the most part, manifest with a light-sensitivity and slight upset tummies.
-We thus recommend that you regularly apply a high SFP sunscreen (even for olive skin).
+Malaria tablets, unfortunately, often come with some side effects (fortunately, the most common ones aren’t too serious) and, for the most part, manifest with a light sensitivity and slightly regularly applying upset tummies.
+We thus recommend that you periodically use a high SFP sunscreen (even for olive skin).

 Vaccinations

-In some parts of Africa you may be required to be vaccinated against Yellow Fever.
-In Kenya and certain parts it is not required.
-The Yellow Fever jab lasts 10 years (so even though it’s relatively pricey around £80, it’s money well spent) and must be administered at least 10 days before departure.
-This vaccine is recommended for children 9 months and older.
+In some parts of Africa, you may be required to be vaccinated against Yellow Fever.
+In Kenya and certain parts, it is not required.
+The Yellow Fever jab lasts ten years (although it’s relatively pricey, around £80, it’s money well spent) and must be administered at least ten days before departure.
+This vaccine is recommended for children nine months and older.

 Water

-We advise you to drink bottled water at all times in Kenya, especially if you have traveled from abroad.
+We advise you always to drink bottled water in Kenya, especially if you have traveled from abroad.
 All our recommended safari camps and lodges supply their guests with fresh, clean (filtered or bottled) water.
-For things like brushing your teeth, we suggest checking with your camp manager to find out if the tap water is safe to use.
+We suggest checking with your camp manager to determine if tap water is safe for brushing your teeth.

-Passport/Visa Requirements: Your passport must have at least 6 months validity remaining beyond your return date.
+Passport/Visa Requirements: Your passport must have at least six months of validity beyond your return date.
 A tourist Visa is also required and can be obtained upon arrival at the airport.
-The cost is $25 USD and must be paid in Cash.
+The cost is USD 25 and must be paid in Cash.

 Language

-Kenya is a multilingual country with Swahili and English being spoken as the two official languages.
+Kenya is a multilingual country, with Swahili and English as official languages.
 Here are a couple of Swahili words to get you started:

-• ”Jambo” – common greeting meaning “Hello, how are you?”
+• ”Jambo” is a standard greeting meaning “Hello, how are you?”

 • “Asante” or “Asante Sana” – meaning “thank you” and “thank you very much”

-• “Pole Pole” – which means “slowly slowly” referring to the slower African pace!
+• “Pole Pole” means “slowly, slowly,” referring to the slower African pace!

 Time